 While the Greek astronomers Ptolemy and Aratus considered the region now occupied by Leo Minor to be empty, or at least, not organized into a recognizable pattern, the Polish astronomer Johannes Hevelius thought otherwise.
 Therefore, to bring order where chaos reigned, in 1687 he co-opted 18 of the stars between Ursa Major to the north, Cancer to the southwest, Lynx to the west, and Leo to the south into a pattern he called Leo Minor (“Smaller Lion”).
 The constellation ranks at 64th in terms of size, taking up an area of just 232 square degrees of the night sky between latitudes +90° and -40°

-The constellation may not have famous Messier objects, but it does have one of the strangest celestial objects to be found anywhere, namely:
+The constellation may not contain any famous Messier objects, but it does have one of the strangest celestial objects to be found anywhere, namely:

 – NGC 3432, also known as the Knitting Needle Galaxy, is located only about 3 degrees to the southeastward of the star 38 Leonis Minoris.
-With an apparent visual magnitude of 11.67 and at a distance of 42 million light years, this edge-on galaxy is an easy target for most amateur telescopes.
+At a distance of 42 million light years, this 11.67 magnitude edge-on galaxy is an easy target for most amateur telescopes.

 Two stars in the constellation, HD 87883 and HD 87883, each hosts one planet, although in the case of HD 82886, it is suspected that several planets smaller than the confirmed 1.3 Jupiter-mass planet may be orbiting the star.

 This minor meteor shower with an uncertain maximum rate peaks between October 18th and October 29th, and can only be observed from the northern hemisphere.
 The Leo Minorids was only discovered in 1959, and is associated with the long period comet C/1739 K1 (Zanotti).